luxonis/depthai-python/docs/source/samples/15_rgb_mobilenet_4k.rst

 15 - 4K RGB MobileNetSSD
 ========================

-This example shows how to MobileNetv2SSD on the RGB input frame, and how to display both the RGB preview and the metadata results from the MobileNetv2SSD on the preview.
+This example shows how to run MobileNetv2SSD on the RGB input frame, and how to display both the RGB preview and the metadata results from the MobileNetv2SSD on the preview.
-The preview size is set to 4K resolution
+The preview size is set to 4K resolution.

 Demo
 ####